 by Austin Bay

-handwritten letter, in a pile of Baghdad bunker rubble ... a letter that
+What's going on inside Iraq's high command?
+Who knows?
+Butimagine (I repeat, imagine) the discovery of ahandwritten letter, in a pile of Baghdad bunker rubble ... a letter thatbegins:

 To the Supreme Council: